VirgilSecurity/awesome-virgil/README.md

 ### With Nexmo
 * Demos
+  * Applications
     * [Demo E3Kit Android chat](https://github.com/VirgilSecurity/demo-nexmo-chat-e3kit-android) - Demo Android chat that uses Virgil E3Kit and Nexmo.
-  * [Demo Java/Android backend](https://github.com/VirgilSecurity/demo-nexmo-chat-backend-java) - This repository contains a sample backend code that demonstrates how to generate a Nexmo and Virgil JWTs using the Java/Android SDK.
     * [Demo Android chat](https://github.com/VirgilSecurity/demo-nexmo-chat-android) - A simple Web application that demonstrates how the end-to-end encryption works in chat messaging use case.
 The application uses Nexmo as a messaging provider.
+  * Backend
+    * [Demo Java/Android backend](https://github.com/VirgilSecurity/demo-nexmo-chat-backend-java) - This repository contains a sample backend code that demonstrates how to generate a Nexmo and Virgil JWTs using the Java/Android SDK.

 ### With WordPress
 * [Virgil Pure Wordpress Plugin](https://github.com/VirgilSecurity/virgil-pure-wordpress) - Free Wordpress Plugin based on a powerful and revolutionary cryptographic technology that protects user passwords from data breaches and both online and offline attacks.